Published August 22, 2023. Updated January 6, 2024. Open access. | Purchase book ❯ |

 Spanish common name: Lagartija lisa altamazónica.

-Natural history: Varzea altamazonica is a primarily terrestrial skink that occurs in higher densities in semi-open areas in old growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.3,4 The species prefers clearings, tree fall areas, forest edges, and peri-urban areas.2,5 Upper-Amazon Skinks are diurnal and terrestrial to fully arboreal.4,5 They occupy all strata of the rainforest, from the forest floor to the branches of emergent trees at 37 m above the ground.5,6 Moreover, these skinks have been observed to inhabit man-made structures such as fences, walls, and thatched roofs.2,5 This species is diurnal and heliophilic, meaning its activity is restricted to periods of direct sunlight.2,5 Individuals are often seen foraging or basking on logs, tree trunks, branches, and thatched roofs under these conditions.4,5 Conversely, during overcast days or at nighttime, they are nowhere to be seen.5 Amazonian skinks in general are active foragers that feed primarily on insects,7–10 but the diet of V. altamazonica is not known.
-When confronted with threats, these cautious reptiles swiftly evade observers by darting into thick vegetation.5 They are also quick to shed their tail as a distraction to predators.5 Varzea altamazonica is a viviparous species,1 but the gestation period and brood sizes are not known.
+Natural history: Varzea altamazonica is a primarily terrestrial skink that occurs in higher densities in semi-open areas in old growth to moderately disturbed rainforests, which may be terra-firme or seasonally flooded.3,5 The species prefers clearings, tree fall areas, forest edges, and peri-urban areas.2,6 Upper-Amazon Skinks are diurnal and terrestrial to fully arboreal.5,6 They occupy all strata of the rainforest, from the forest floor to the branches of emergent trees at 37 m above the ground.6,7 Moreover, these skinks have been observed to inhabit man-made structures such as fences, walls, and thatched roofs.2,6 This reptile is considered a heliophilic, meaning its activity is restricted to periods of direct sunlight.2,6 Individuals are often seen foraging or basking on logs, tree trunks, large branches overhanging the water, and thatched roofs under these conditions.5,6 Conversely, during overcast days or at nighttime, they are nowhere to be seen, and are presumed to take shelter in crevices or under bark.6 Amazonian skinks in general are active foragers that feed primarily on insects,8–11 but the diet of V. altamazonica is largely unknown.
+There is only an unpublished photographic record of an individual in Yasuní National Park feeding on an unidentified cricket species.
+When confronted with threats, these cautious reptiles swiftly evade observers by darting into thick vegetation.6 They are also quick to shed their tail as a distraction to predators.6 Varzea altamazonica is a viviparous species,1 but the gestation period and brood sizes are not known.

 Distribution: Varzea altamazonica is native to the western Amazon basin of Brazil, Colombia, Ecuador (Fig. 2), Perú and Bolivia.